panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 Use your hot glue gun to glue the two layers together.

-## Cut Out the Eyes
+## Cut Out Holes for Eyes

-I cut out the eyes above the "eyebrows" of the alien.
+I cut out the holes above the "eyebrows" of the alien.
 I was afraid that the holes would look bad so I made them quite small.
 It doesn't look bad at all and I should have made them bigger as  it's quite hard to see with the mask on.

 ## Attaching the LED Strip